AWS Sagemaker Orchestrator

 base_job_name

-For example, settings can be provided in the following way:
+For example, settings can be provided and applied in the following way:

 For example, if your ZenML component is configured to use ml.c5.xlarge